IBM/code-engine-microservices/README.md

 Without having any knowledge or interaction with the underlying infrastructure of Code Engine, you have successfully completed the following:

-* Built Docker images for Node.js and Python microservices
+* Built container images for Node.js and Python microservices
 * Created/Deployed a workload to Code Engine consisting of public and private microservices
 * Secured an external application
 * Independent auto-scaling on a per-microservice basis